leidegre/parc/docs/DESIGN.md

       | "(" Expression ")"
       ;

-The above grammar has two types of tokens (number and operator) but also introduces two implicitly defined tokens (left and right parenthesis).
+The above grammar has two types of tokens (number and operator) and two implicitly defined tokens (left and right parenthesis).
+When then have two productions. `Expression` and `PrimaryExpression`.
+This distinction is necessary to avoid left recursion.

-When the have two productions. `Expression` and `PrimaryExpression`.
-This distinction is necessary to avoid left-recursion.
+> *Note:* Remember, left recursion can only happen if you apply a production recursively without consuming a token.
+As a general rule, every application of a production should be preceded with at least one token.

-If we were to implement the above productions as a recursive decent parser it would look like this.
+If we were to implement the above grammar in the form of a recursive decent parser it would look something like this.

     void Expression() {
       PrimaryExpression();